skx/cpmulator/README.md

 Let me know by filing an issue.
 If your program is "real" then it is highly likely it will try to invoke an unimplemented BIOS function.

-Outstanding issues I'm aware of:

-* I don't implement some of the basic BIOS calls that might be useful
-  * Get free RAM, etc, etc.
-  * These will be added over time as their absence causes program-failures.

 Steve